-During the 1891-1892 winter season, the Hodges were living elsewhere, and 408 Beacon was the home of banker Thomas Jefferson Coolidge, Jr., and his wife, Clara (Amory) Coolidge.
-They had married in September 1891, and 408 Beacon probably was their first home together.
+During the 1891-1892 winter season, the Hodgeses were traveling abroad and 408 Beacon was the home of banker Thomas Jefferson Coolidge, Jr., and his wife, Clara (Amory) Coolidge.
+They had married in September of 1891, and 408 Beacon was their first home together.
 By the next season they had moved to 93 Beacon, and by the 1893-1894 season they were living at 170 Beacon.

-By the 1892-1893 winter season, the Hodges were living at 408 Beacon once again.
+By the 1892-1893 winter season, Richard and Frances Hodges were living at 408 Beacon once again.
 He died in February of 1896.
-Frances Hodges continued to live at 408 Beacon, joined by their son, Winthrop Taylor Hodges.
-They continued to live there until her death in March of 1898.
-Winthrop Hodges subsequently moved to the Hotel Austerfield at 9 Massachusetts Avenue.
-Francis (sic) G. Hodges, trustee, is shown as the owner on the 1898 Bromley map.
+Frances Hodges continued to live at 408 Beacon with their son, Winthrop Taylor Hodges, a mechanical engineer.

-By 1899, 408 Beacon was purchased from Winthrop Hodges and Ellen (Hodges) Sturgis by Edith Andrew, daughter of John Albion Andrew, who had been Governor of Massachusetts during the Civil War.
+On January 16, 1899, 408 Beacon was purchased from Winthrop Hodges and Ellen (Hodges) Sturgis by Edith Andrew, daughter of John Albion Andrew, who had been Governor of Massachusetts during the Civil War.

 408 Beacon was not listed in the 1903 Blue Book.

-After her sister’s marriage, John and Cornelia Clark moved to 32 Hereford and made it their home.
+After Elizabeth Andrew’s marriage, John and Cornelia Clark moved to 32 Hereford and made it their home.
 Edith Andrew moved to the Hotel Victoria at 273 Dartmouth and continued to maintain a home in Hingham.

-By the 1915-1916 winter season, the Whites had resumed living at 408 Beacon, and from 1920, Ida White was once again the assessed owner.
-She continued to be through 1927.
+By the 1915-1916 winter season, the Whites had resumed living at 408 Beacon, and on December 8, 1919, Henry Sweet transferred the property back to Ida White.

 The house was not listed in the 1934 Blue Book and was shown as vacant in the 1934 City Directory.

-The Columbia Life Insurance Company leased the property to the Boston Speech School for Crippled Children and Copley School of Expression, operated by Mrs. Emma Louise (Grinnell) Tunnicliff, the former wife of Dr. Edmund Harrison Tunnicliff, Jr. She also lived at 408 Beacon.
-The schools (and her home) had been located at 284 Commonwealth in 1934.
+Columbian National Life Insurance leased the property to the Boston Speech School for Crippled Children and Copley School of Expression, operated by Mrs. Emma Louise (Grinnell) Tunnicliff, the former wife of Dr. Edmund Harrison Tunnicliff, Jr. She also lived at 408 Beacon.
+The schools (and her home) previously had been located at 284 Commonwealth.

-In May of 1935, the Building Department cited Columbia Life Insurance for changing the use of the building from a dwelling into a school without obtaining a permit.
+In May of 1935, the Building Department cited Columbian National Life Insurance for changing the use of the building from a dwelling into a school without obtaining a permit.

 The schools continued to be located there in 1936, but had moved to 324 Commonwealth by 1937.

-In May of 1936, Columbia Life filed for (and subsequently received) permission to convert the property into seven apartments.
-It continued to be shown as the owner on the 1938 Bromley map.
+In May of 1936, Columbian National Life Insurance filed for (and subsequently received) permission to convert the property into seven apartments.

 Alexander Lercari died in October of 1978.
 Alma Lercari continued to live at 408 Beacon until her death in February of 1986.

 On June 19, 1986, 408 Beacon was purchased from Alma Lercari’s estate by Christopher W. Kelly and Stephen Palmer, Jr., trustees of the 408 Beacon Street Realty Trust.

-In September of 1986, they converted the property into seven condominium units, the 408 Beacon Street Condominium.
+On September 18, 1986, they converted the property into seven condominium units, the 408 Beacon Street Condominium.